seanmac4477/php_pdo_sql/README.md

 PHP editor, Testing server

-# Suggestion
+# Suggestions

+Obtain, install, and register a server certificate on all Delivery Controllers, and configure a port with the TLS certificate

+Use SFTP when transferring user credentials files to server

+Set and test Apache .htacces file to redirect to http to https requests before runing PHP/SQL files

+Study then apply the principle of least privilege to all systems and services

 Change db_name, table_name, un and pw in sql to names appropriate for your project

-Change names in connection string to correct names of db, un and pw
+Change names in connection string to correct names of your db, un and pw